acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 In tests:

-* peer_test.sh: Peering and marketplace subsciptions setup for two AIO platforms.
-  Used to test federation use cases.
+* bootstrap_models.sh: Model package onboarding via curl, for all models in a folder.
 * create_peer.sh: Automated setup of a peer relationship between two Acumos AIO deployments.
-Used by peer_test.sh.
+* create_subscription.sh: creates a federation subscription for all models published by a federated Acumos platform.
 * create_user.sh: Automated user provisioning and role assignment.
 Used by scripts in this repo to create default admin accounts.
 Can also be used to create user accounts for testing or platform use.
-* create_subscription.sh: creates a federation subscription for all models published by a federated Acumos platform.
-* bootstrap_models.sh: Model package onboarding via curl, for all models in a folder.
+* delete_user.sh: deletion of a user account
+* license_scan.sh: invokes a license scan for a solution, using the Security Verification Scanning Service.
 * onboard_model.sh: Model package onboarding via curl.
-* license_scan.sh: invokes a license scan for a solution, using the Security Verification Scanning Service.
+* peer_test.sh: Peering and marketplace subsciptions setup for two AIO platforms.
+  Used to test federation use cases.

 In tools: